 - Fill out the number of positions you are requesting and the salary and benefits information. - Describe what benefits are included in the standard benefits package your department provides to first-year firefighters?
 You must provide details on the dollar amounts or percentages for each benefit being provided (health costs (family, employee only, employee plus one), dental, vision, FICA, life insurance, retirement/pension, etc.).
 Note: Failure to provide this information may result in reductions to the requested amounts.
-(2,000 characters max) - The system will calculate the total cost of your request
+(2,000 characters max)

+The system will calculate the total cost of your request

-Requesting a Review by IAFF Staff
+Reminder, Requesting a Review by IAFF Staff

-The IAFF Grants Administration Department is available to assist affiliates and their fire departments through the application process.
-For more information or to request a review of an application prior to submission, affiliates can send their narratives to firegrants@iaff.org.
+The IAFF Grants Department is available to assist IAFF affiliates and their fire departments through the application process.
+For more information, contact the IAFF Grants Department via email - firegrants@iaff.org.
+To request a review of an application prior to submission, or any application that was turned down in a prior application cycle, affiliates can send their completed application, including both the data entry and narrative portions, to the IAFF Grants Department.